Three Easy Home Remedies to Get Rid of Scabies

 Home remedies to help treat scabies

 These home remedies to treat scabies shouldn’t replace conventional medical treatment.
 You can use them in conjunction with your medication to relieve some of the symptoms.
+However, everything will depend on the case and the recommendations of a professional.
 Here are three options:

 1. Aloe vera